The Parent Trap (1961 film): Production

-The novel was discovered by Disney's story editor Bill Dover, who recommended the studio buy it.
+The source material, Das doppelte Lottchen, was discovered by Disney's story editor Bill Dover, who recommended the studio buy it.

-In March 1960 Disney announced that Hayley Mills would star in His and Hers to be written and directed by David Swift.
+In March 1960, Disney announced that Hayley Mills would star in His and Hers to be written and directed by David Swift.
 Swift and Mills had just made Pollyanna for Disney.
 It was also known as Petticoats and Blue Jeans and was the first in a five-film contract Mills signed with Disney, to make one each summer.

 Maureen O'Hara signed in June.
 She wrote in her memoirs that Disney offered her a third of her normal fee of $75,000 but that she held out for her quote and got it.
 O'Hara said her contract gave her top billing but that Disney decided to give that to Mills; she says this caused tension with the studio and was why she never worked with Disney again.

 Production started in July under the title of We Belong Together and went until September.

+The production used split screen technology to create the effect of Mills playing both girls, with Susan Henning acting as a body double as part of the filming process.

 The film was shot mostly at various locales in California.
 The summer camp scenes were filmed at Bluff Lake Camp (then owned by the Pasadena YMCA, now by Habonim Dror's Camp Gilboa) and the family camping scenes later in the movie at Cedar Lake Camp, both in the San Bernardino Mountains near the city of Big Bear Lake in Southern California.
 The Monterey scenes were filmed in various California locations, including millionaire Stuyvesant Fish's 5200 acre ranch in Carmel and Monterey's Pebble Beach golf course.
 The scenes at the Monterey house were shot at the studio's Golden Oak Ranch in Placerita Canyon, where Mitch's ranch was built.
 It was the design of this set that proved the most popular, and to this day the Walt Disney Archives receives requests for plans of the home's interior design.
 In fact, there never was such a house; the set was simply various rooms built on a sound stage.
 Camp Inch was based on a real girls' camp called Camp Crestridge for Girls at the Ridgecrest Baptist Conference Center near Asheville, North Carolina.

+In 1962, a year after Disney adapted Das doppelte Lottchen into The Parent Trap, Cyrus Brooks translated the German book into English as Lisa and Lottie, an edition still published in the United States and Canada.

+In 2014, Das doppelte Lottchen was faithfully retranslated into English by Anthea Bell and republished in the United Kingdom and Australia by Pushkin Press as The Parent Trap, after the hit Disney film.
+Then in 2020, Australian actress Ruby Rees recorded an unabridged narration of Bell's translation for Bolinda.